 The Current Transformers (CT's) are the sensors used by the Gen 2 to measure power in real-time.
-They're filled with a magnetic material called Ferrite that contains special properties that allow us to measure the current flowing through a circuit line or wire.
-They're split-core, meaning they snap apart at the sensor itself, so they can be clamped directly around the circuit line without requiring you to detach the circuit line or any electrical work.
+They're filled with a magnetic material called Ferrite that contains special properties that allow us to measure alternating current flowing through a circuit line or wire.
+They're split-core, meaning they snap apart at the sensor itself, so they can be clamped directly around the circuit line without requiring you to detach the circuit line or performing any electrical work.

 How many 200A CT's are needed?